Screws tighten on Iran as big buyers shun its oil

 Iran's leaders have responded to the sanctions with military sabre-rattling, including a threat to blockade the Middle East's oil by shutting the Strait of Hormuz that leads to the Gulf, and even challenging a U.S. aircraft carrier if it sails the strait.

 Washington says it will sail the strait at will and will guarantee free passage through the international waterway.
-Britain on Thursday signalled its readiness to use military force if necessary to keep the strait open, warning Iran not to miscalculate over the West's determination to stop disruption.
+British Defence Secretary Philip Hammond said any attempt to block the strait "would be illegal and would be unsuccessful".

 EUROPEAN EMBARGO